mageddo/mocha-sonar-generic-test-coverage/README.md

 			quiet: false,
 			captureFile: null, // default mocha test capture file variable
 			mstc: {
-				outputFile: null, // relative path file to capture instead append to captureFile (this file will not get prints at stdout) you can use mocha_sonar_generic_test_coverage_outputfile env instead
+				outputFile: null, // relative path file to capture instead append to captureFile (this file will not get prints at stdout)
 				useFileFullPath: false // generate report for the files using fullpath }
 		}